neondatabase/website/content/docs/reference/glossary.md

 ### LSN

 Log Sequence Number.
 A byte offset to a location in the [WAL stream](#wal-stream).
+The Neon branching feature supports creating branches with data up to a specified LSN.

 ### Neon

 A fully managed serverless PostgreSQL.
-Neon separates storage and compute and offers modern developer features such as branching and bottomless storage.
+Neon separates storage and compute to offer modern developer features such as branching, autoscaling, and bottomless storage.
 For more information, see [What is Neon?](/docs/introduction/about/).

 ### Neon API